mwinser/interactive-pricing-component/README.md

 ### Continued development

-I also learned quite a bit with this project about custom sliders and the work-arounds needed because of browser compatibility issues, but ended up focusing just on Chrome.
-In the future I'm going to add support for Firefox, Safari and Edge.
+I also learned quite a bit with this project about custom sliders and the work-arounds needed because of browser compatibility issues, but ended up focusing just on Chrome and Firefox.
+In the future I'm going to look into support for Safari and Edge.

 ## Author